Blendify/blender-manual/trunk/blender_docs/manual/sculpt_paint/painting/texture_paint/tools.rst

 Tools
 *****

-Open the Tool Shelf in the 3D View or UV/Image Editor .
+Open the Tool Shelf in the 3D View or UV/Image Editor.

 Brush